About Management Center

 The Actions panel displays in the right-hand column and shows available controls for the current view.

-The Management Server manages communications with a Microsoft SQL database server for data access and storage, providing security control, communications for managing network discovery services and software deployment to managed computers, resource management and auditing.
+The Management Server manages communications with a Microsoft SQL database server for data access and storage.
+It provides security control, communications for managing network discovery services and software deployment to managed computers, resource management and auditing.

 - Management Server security manages network authorization for Management consoles and product consoles.